California is no longer simply a state among 50 others. We are, by all measures, a nation.

 With a population larger than Canada, the 5th largest economy in the world, and uniquely Californian values and culture, we are well positioned for the next step in our evolution: independence.

 The election of Donald Trump awakened millions of Californians to how fundamentally different we are, politically and socially, from the vast bulk of Americans – and to the fact that we are radically under-represented in the federal government.
+We will not stand by while this new American administration attacks women’s rights, threatens to deport our neighbors, builds walls and wrecks our economy!
+California is our home, our nation, and the best way to defend her is to fight for independence.

 Based on population, an electoral college vote in Wyoming carries three times the voting power of a Californian vote.
 Since both states have two senators, California senators have to represent 70 times the number of constituents as their Wyoming counterparts.
 Relative to our population, we are also significantly under-represented in the House.